Clever/ios-sdk/README.md

 You can also set a "fallback URL" where users will be redirected if they don't have your app installed.

 ### Configure your iOS app
-Once you have the custom redirect URL, you can add it to your application as a custom URL scheme.
+Once you have the custom redirect URL, add it to your application as a custom URL scheme.
-If you are not sure how to do so, check out this [tutorial](https://dev.twitter.com/cards/mobile/url-schemes).
+If you are not sure how to do so, you can read this [tutorial](https://dev.twitter.com/cards/mobile/url-schemes) for help.

-To redirect directly to the Clever app, you need to add `com.clever` to your LSApplicationQueriesSchemes in your Info.plist.
+Finally, add `com.clever` to your LSApplicationQueriesSchemes in your Info.plist, so you can redirect directly to the Clever app.
 More information on LSApplicationQueriesSchemes can be found [here](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/LaunchServicesKeys.html#//apple_ref/doc/uid/TP40009250-SW14).

 ### Sign in with Clever